-Our Lettings Policy will seek to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place.
+Our Lettings Policy will seek to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have Safeguarding and Child Protection policies and procedures in place.

-Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures.
+Community users organising activities for children are aware of the school's Safeguarding and Child Protection Policy, guidelines and procedures.

-The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse.
+The name of the designated members of staff for safeguarding and child protection, the Page 10 of 36

+Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school.